rizcazahra/Predicting-Employee-Attrition-to-Reduce-Employee-Retention-/README.md

 This notebook will present descriptive findings from data using visualization and converting Machine Learning's model findings into a story.

 Steps in this notebook:
-1. Data Preprocessing: handle missing values, change invalid value, and drop unnecessary data
+1. Data Preprocessing: handle missing values, change invalid value, and drop unnecessary data, handle imbalance data with SMOTEENN, SMOTETomek, RandomUnderSampler, TomekLinks, EditedNearestNeighbours
 2. Exploratory Data Analysis
 * Percentage of Employees per Division Who Did Not Resign
 * Number of Employees of Data Analyst Division based on Career Path, Performance, and Recent Conditions in the Company